 Energy and Climate Priorities

-The Energy Program will advocate for and support policies that encourage a transition to 100% clean energy including wind, solar and energy efficiency, in a way that benefits Iowa’s environment, economy, health and quality of life.
+The Energy Program will advocate for and support policies that encourage Iowa's transition from fossil fuels to to 100% clean energy including wind, solar and energy efficiency, in a way that benefits Iowa’s environment, economy, health and quality of life.